Finding the elusive good light

-- what creates each and how to identify them
+- What situation creates each kind of lighting and how to identify them

-- what types of situations to use each type of lighting
+- When to use each type of lighting

-- how to find “good” light any time of day
+- How to find good light at any time of the day

 Quality of light

-Quantity of light, of course, is how much light is present in a given scene.
-But what is quality of light?
-As in most things quantity is how much or how many, and quality is how good it is.
+As in most things, quantity is how much or how many, and quality is how good it is.
 So how do you measure whether the light is good or not?

 Hard or harsh lighting